IHTSDO/reporting-ui/README.md

 ## 6  Deployment

-SRUI is a static web bundle – deploy it to any web-server or CDN.
+Rep UI is a static web bundle – deploy it to any web-server or CDN.

 ### 6.1  Docker (example)